-This section describes the key performance indicators and parameters to monitor.
-A key performance indicator is a metric that indicates the performance of a policy (such as tracking changes in targeted outcomes).
-A parameter is a variable such as activity data or an emission factor that is needed to estimate emissions.
-Data are collected for indicators and parameters during or after the monitoring period.
-It is a key recommendation to identify the key performance indicators that will be used to track performance of the policy over time and define the parameters necessary to estimate GHG emission expost.
+- 12 This section describes the key performance indicators and parameters to monitor.
+A key performance - indicator is a metric that indicates the performance of a policy (such as tracking changes in targeted - 14 outcomes).
+A parameter is a variable such as activity data or an emission factor that is needed to - 15 estimate emissions.
+Data are collected for indicators and parameters during or after the monitoring - 16 period.
+It is a key recommendation to identify the key performance indicators that will be used to track - 17 performance of the policy over time and define the parameters necessary to estimate GHG emission ex- - 18 post.